coin-or/CppAD/readme.md

 # Autotools
-The preferred method to test and install CppAD uses cmake.
+The preferred method to test and install CppAD uses [CMake](cmake.org).
-The deprecated autotools procedure can be used for this purpose, but it will eventually be removed.
+The deprecated Autotools procedure can be used for this purpose, but it will eventually be removed.
 For any sub-directory *dir*,
-files of the form *dir*/`makefile.am` and *dir*/`makefile.in` are used to support the autotools test and install procedure.
+files of the form *dir*/`makefile.am` and *dir*/`makefile.in` are used to support the Autotools test and install procedure.
 In addition,
 the following files, in this directory, are also for this purpose:
 `compile`,